osercinoglu/grinn/README.md

 ## Credits

-gRINN was developed in Python 2.7.
+gRINN was coded in Python 2.7.

 Several open-source packages, including ProDy, MDTraj, PyQt5, matplotlib, seaborn, pandas, networkx and PyMol are distributed with gRINN.
+More details can be found in license.rst.